 - Housing stock and conditions

-- Housing characteristics and incomes
+- Household characteristics and incomes

-- Subsidies, tax relief and benefits
+- Subsidies, tax reliefs and benefits

 - House prices and market trends

-- Public expenditure plans
+- Public expenditure plans and the economy

 - Rents and revenue spending

-- UK and international economic trends
+- Selected international housing trends

-Print editions of the UK Housing Review offer further articles by leading analysts, and recent editions are available to order at the Chartered Institute of Housing online bookshop.
+The printed or full pdf editions of the UK Housing Review offer further articles by leading analysts, and recent editions are available to order at the Chartered Institute of Housing online bookshop.

 Follow the menu links (left) for more information on current and past editions.